Global rates of convergence for nonconvex optimization on manifolds: Compact submanifolds of Euclidean spaces

-More formally, Definition~\ref{def:retraction} a fortiori ensures the existence of $r>0$ such that $\Retr$ is smooth on $K = \{\eta\in \T\calM: \|\eta\| \leq r\}$, a {compact} subset of the tangent bundle ($K$ consists of a ball in each tangent space).
+More formally, our assumption that the retraction is defined and smooth over the whole tangent bundle a fortiori ensures the existence of $r>0$ such that $\Retr$ is smooth on $K = \{\eta\in \T\calM: \|\eta\| \leq r\}$, a compact subset of the tangent bundle ($K$ consists of a ball in each tangent space).
 First, we determine $\alpha$~\eqref{eq:Retr0}.
+For all $\eta\in K$, we have